Curried Couscous Salad

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

-Believe it or not, this is the first time I’ve ever made couscous.
+Believe it or not, this curried couscous salad was the first time I’ve ever made couscous.
 Like first EVER.
-I mean regular couscous, not pearl or Israeli couscous, which I make constantly, now that this mediterranean Israeli couscous salad is my go-to potluck dish.
+I mean regular couscous, not Israeli or pearl couscous, which I make constantly, now that this Mediterranean Israeli couscous salad is my go-to potluck dish.

-So good news!
 Couscous is not only delicious and versatile, but it is also pretty much the easiest thing to make!
 If you can boil water, you can make couscous.
+Then you add your favorite veggies, mix-ins, and a simple lemon dressing, and your curried couscous salad is done!

 You don’t have to worry about over-cooking it at all, as long as you’re adding the correct ratio of boiling water to couscous.
 And the ratio is… 1:1.
 Kinda hard to mess up.